Ready for Simple Holiday Decorating Trends?

 Garlands around doorways and staircases are pretty popular standards because they absolutely make a beautiful seasonal statement of beauty.
 They do not even need to be elaborate.
 While I love lighting them up and adding a few adornments, it is not necessary.
 You can see in this rendition there is little embellishment and the effect is fantastic.

-More simple ideas include napkin rings made of natural evergreen ( these are faux from Target but you can make your own easily) or a welcome sprig on the place setting.
+More DIY simple holiday decorating trends include napkin rings made of natural evergreen ( these are faux from Target but you can make your own easily) or a welcome sprig on the place setting.
 I like to use a festive ribbon to tie a bow to secure.

 The Monochromatic Trend